An Overview of The Colorado Purchasing Alliance – A CBGH Affiliate

 Purchaser-led, Market-Based Healthcare Reform

-Background: In December, The Colorado Business Group on Health – a non-profit, employer-led coalition established in 1996 – incorporated “The Colorado Purchasing Alliance,” a Colorado not-for-profit organized for group purchasing and direct provider contracting under CRS 10-16-1001 effective January 1st, 2020.
+Background: In December 2020, The Colorado Business Group on Health – a non-profit, employer-led coalition established in 1996 – incorporated “The Colorado Purchasing Alliance,” a Colorado not-for-profit authorized in January of 2021 under CRS 10-16-1001 as a group health purchasing cooperative.

 Legislative Intent.
 The enabling legislation for The Colorado Purchasing Alliance, CRS 10-16-1001, recognizes that “Continued escalation of healthcare costs threatens the economic vitality of the state.”
 As such, its expressed purpose is to facilitate group purchasing by employers as a means of improving their purchasing power and contacting directly with physicians and hospitals in performance improvement.

 What “Purchaser-Led, Market-Based Health-Care Reform” Means.
 Our tagline summarizes both what we intend to achieve through group purchasing and how we intend to achieve it.
 It has three components.
 Let’s begin, as Stephen Covey advised, with the “end” that we have in mind.

 Goal/Approach of the Alliance.
 Consistent with the intent of the existing legislation, The Colorado Purchasing Alliance is aggregating purchasers with the goal of engaging willing providers in immediate and on-going improvement in the quality and affordability of healthcare for all Coloradans – including those covered by self-funded entities, fully-insured entities, and individuals who purchase care on the exchange.